 Most first-offense BWIs are class B misdemeanors and carry up to $2,000 in fines and between 72 hours and 180 days in jail.
 However, if a first offender caused injury or death to another person, the penalties are:

-And the penalties are further enhanced if the victim either suffered traumatic brain injury that resulted in a “persistent vegetative state” or was a peace officer, firefighter, or emergency medical personnel in the line of duty.
+And the penalties are further enhanced if the victim either suffered a traumatic brain injury that resulted in a "persistent vegetative state" or was a peace officer, firefighter, or emergency medical personnel in the line of duty.

 A BWI counts as a second offense if the offender has ever been convicted of a BWI or DWI in the past.
 Generally, a second BWI is a class A misdemeanor and carries up to $4,000 in fines and between 30 days and one year in jail.